 Item Requirement NZ CoP 2014 NZ CoP Compliance Assessment / Further Information Requirement Section Te Marua Waterloo Wainuiomata Gear Island Record keeping The drinking-water supplier should keep records verifying that the fluoride plant is managed and operated in accordance with this Code, and with DWSNZ and section 69ZD of the Health Act.
 The records must be maintained and made available for inspection upon request by the DWA.
-Records include: • Regular chemical analysis of fluoridating agent delivered • Regular analysis of concentration of fluoride in raw water • Plant and equipment cal bration certifications and maintenance data • Routine testing of critical alarms and corrective actions and outcomes of the system shutdown tests • Surveillance monitoring and audits records • Staff training records The drinking-water supplier must, at a minimum, also record the following parameters at the frequencies indicated: a) Continuously (minimum 5 minute interval records) as required by DWSNZ • Water flow • Online fluoride concentration (if Independent Check 3 is used) • Fluoride solution flow b) Daily • The volume of water treated • The volume of water treated • The level or weight of the day tank prior to and after refilling or the volume of fluoride analysis of the samples of water taken from the treated water at the intervals required • Are rage fluoride concentration each day on the basis of the online analyser records (if Independent Check 3 is used) • The level or weight of the day tank prior to and after refilling or the volume of fluoride 6.5 Record keeping to be reviewed Online measurements present for fluoride concentration, fluoride dosed, water treated and hopper weight Fluoride stock recorded Record keeping to be reviewed Online measurements present for fluoride concentration, fluoride dosed, water treated and hopper weight Fluoride stock recorded Record keeping to be reviewed Online measurements present for fluoride concentration, fluoride dosed, water treated and hopper weight Fluoride stock recorded Record keeping to be reviewed Online measurements present for fluoride concentration, fluoride dosed, fluoride flow rate, water treated and tank levels
+Records include: • Regular chemical analysis of fluoridating agent delivered • Regular analysis of concentration of fluoride in raw water • Plant and equipment cal bration certifications and maintenance data • Routine testing of critical alarms and corrective actions and outcomes of the system shutdown tests • Surveillance monitoring and audits records • Staff training records • Staff training records • The drinking-water supplier must, at a minimum, also record the following parameters at the frequencies indicated: a) Continuously (minimum 5 minute interval records) as required by DWSNZ • Water flow • Online fluoride concentration (if Independent Check 3 is used) • Fluoride solution flow b) Daily • The volume of water treated • The quantity of fluoride added to the water • The level or weight of the day tank prior to and after refilling or the volume of fluoride solution used (if a level sensor or load cell is fitted to the day tank for Independent Check 1) • The stock of fluoride on hand • The results of fluoride analysis of the samples of water taken from the treated water at the intervals required • Average fluoride concentration each day on the basis of the online analyser records (if Independent Check 3 is used) • Average fluoride concentration each day on the basis of the loss of mass or volume in the day tank (if using Independent Check 1) • A reconciliation of each of the Independent Checks c) Weekly • Results from weekly sampling for fluoride content in the treated water 6.5 Record keeping to be reviewed Online measurements present for fluoride concentration, fluoride dosed, water treated and hopper weight Fluoride stock recorded Record keeping to be reviewed Online measurements present for fluoride concentration, fluoride dosed, water treated and hopper weight Fluoride stock recorded Record keeping to be reviewed Online measurements present for fluoride concentration, fluoride dosed, water treated and hopper weight Fluoride stock recorded Record keeping to be reviewed Online measurements present for fluoride concentration, fluoride dosed, fluoride flow rate, water treated and tank levels